Illustration of cobot palletizing solution from Rocketfarm

 Customizable and precise

 Since the cobots operate within millimeters, it ultimately increases quality.
 As it makes perfect repetitive movements, it will contribute to a high level of consistency in production.
-Furthermore, cobots are highly customizable with many different hardware components to choose from, so that you can pick the hardware components that suit your needs.
+Furthermore, cobots are highly customizable, with many different hardware components to choose from, so you can pick the hardware components that suit your needs.

 More satisfied employees with collaborative robots

 For some businesses, integrating new solutions can feel like a difficult task and a nightmare to get used to.
-But this brings excitement and has shown to contribute to a better working environment for employees in many different industries.
+But this brings excitement and has been shown to contribute to a better working environment for employees in many different industries.

-There are also ways to prepare your employees for automation, to ease the transition.
+There are also ways to prepare your employees for automation to ease the transition.

 If it wasn’t for our robot Stacky, I would have quit my job.
 I hate stacking cases of cases of cases on a f******g pallet.